 On the Porcelains Not Illustrated page, the name of the russet/orange sleeping kitten is misspelled as “Topac”, instead of Topaz.

 The background of this work-table photo featuring the Madonna with Bird also shows two Pandora, two Heidi, a Rebecca, and an Alice in Wonderland.
-This same photo appears as the final page of the 1974 Cybis catalog.

 The catalog credits Vincent Ceglia for its design, which is no surprise because his name appears as the layout and design credit on the Cybis Studio’s 1967, 1970 and 1974 catalogs.
 The circa-1970s Cybis dealer signs were also designed by him.
 Mr. Ceglia was Professor Emeritus of the Visual Arts department at MCCC as well as being an artist in his own right, and running summer painting workshops in Italy on Lake Maggiore.
 His specialty was landscape painting in watercolor and acrylics as well as graphic design work.
 He passed away in 2012.